kohesive/elasticsearch-data-import-handler/README.md

 date/time into the SQL as a SQL Date formated string.
 The granularity is SECONDS, and the local time zone of the data import processor is used.
 Also, be sure to put the date macros inside quotes.

+(_Since version `0.9.0-ALPHA`_) SQL statements can also be provided in a file, using `sqlFile` instead of `sqlQuery`, where the file path is relative to the configuration file.

 The `indexType` field is the target type within the Elasticsearch `indexName` for the documents.
 You can use either the literal type name, or include a macro of `{fieldName}` where `fieldName` is one of the fields in the SQL result set.